DeBarrosDaRapper/DeBarrosDaRapper.github.io/_posts/2020-07-01-I-Need-An-Outlet-Like-An-IPhone.md

 Check the practice I did with Mario, earlier in the day (demo of OTP, only 50 seconds):

 [https://youtu.be/5DHCnBEDbaQ](https://youtu.be/5DHCnBEDbaQ)

- I’ll keep using this blog as an outlet - we can’t have too many outlets… right?

  Oh - by the way, I really do need an outlet...
 I'm sitting in the park with no outlet, or am I?